 There is truly nothing like the taste of a fresh picked strawberry.
 Definitely worth a little effort!
 Here are some more tips to know before you go.

 - Dress Appropriately-Wear clothes and shoes suitable for the field, and hats and sunscreen.
-In terms of facilities, there is a porta-potty with a bottle of hand sanitizer.
-That’s it.
+In terms of facilities, on our visit there was a porta-potty with a bottle of hand sanitizer.

 - Have a Plan Fresh strawberries go south fast, so if you don’t have time to deal with them, you’ll want to rinse them and spread them in a layer on a cookie sheet to freeze.
 Then you can bag up the frozen berries for whenever.
 My friend Jeanne gave me this genius tip.

 - Fight the boredom-If you’re planning on some serious picking, be aware that most kids will have fun for the first 30 minutes or so, before boredom sets in.
 My friend Traci suggests bringing along some cars or other small toys to let them play with in the dirt.
 Brilliant!

 For more options for strawberry picking, see our complete berry picking guide here!